-Students must notify the program official of their failure to clock out and provide their clock out time by using the time exception process on the clinical management software.
+Students must notify the program official of their failure to clock out and provide their clock out time by emailing the designated program official.
 This should be completed as soon as they are aware of their failure to clock out.